hyperhq/blog.hyper.sh/blog/source/learn-hyper_-by-examples-run-your-application.md

 ```shell
 $ hyper run -d training/webapp python app.py
 ```
-You've already seen the `-d` flag which tells Hyper_ to run the container in the background.
+You've already seen the `-d` flag which tells Hyper.sh to run the container in the background.

 You've specified an image: `training/webapp`.
 This image is a